Forethought-Technologies/solve-android/README.md

 A valid API key is needed in order to use the Forethought Solve SDK.
 In additon to the instructions below, sample apps have been written in Java and Kotlin.

+## Release Notes

+For details about each release, including new features, bug fixes, and breaking changes, please see the [CHANGELOG](CHANGELOG.md).

 ## Installation

 ### Groovy